kirklandnuts/spotilyzer/README.md

 ### Analysis/Graphing
-Have used PCA to plot data, see spotilyzer.
-Motivation of following programs
+Have used PCA to reduce dimensions, then plot data - see spotilyzer.
+Motivation of following programs:

 * graphFeaturedPlaylists.py
 	* **Motivation:** First plotting code, shows that dataframe and plotting behaves as expected.
 Attempts to use PCA to make data understandable.